Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-12-mapathon_id.md

 4. Will you be providing snacks/refreshments at the event?
 (Pizza has proved to be a popular choice but choose the popular foods for your part of the world).
 5. Set up a project for the event.
 Remember that your first Mapathon in your area will possibly comprise a large proportion of beginners.
 Suggest that you have two easy projects for beginners and two more challenging tasks for more experienced mappers.
 Contact the [Missing Maps Project](http://missingmaps.org) if you need help with setting up projects and also for Mapathon materials for the tables and direction signs for the corridors.
 The [Tasking Manager](http://tasks.hotosm.org) is a good source of useful projects.
 6. Suggested helpers that you may need for the event
-  *    An experienced mapper to talk them through the mapping process.
+  *    Seorang mapper berpengalaman yang menjelaskan proses pemetaan ke mereka.
-  *    An IT person from the venue to trouble shoot any connectivity problems.
+  *    Seorang pengurus IT yang bersiap di lokasi untuk menyelesaikan masalah konektivitas.
   *    A guest speaker to talk about their experiences with Openstreetmap
   *    Ideally one experienced mapper per table to check that they know what to do and to answer any questions.
 Contact the [Missing Maps Project](http://missingmaps.org) to assist in finding helpers and also check for [experienced mappers in your area](http://resultmaps.neis-one.org/oooc)
   *    A deputy to help with the arrangements and stand in for you as a back up.